Terraform-On-Azure-Workshop/Terraform-On-Azure-Workshop.github.io/index.md

 ## Stay Tuned ⌚!
 Terraform on Azure Coding Challenge

 Next week Monday, June 22, we're tuning in for [#HashiConf Digital](https://hashiconf.com/digital-june/) and we've engineered some **[#TerraformOnAzure](https://twitter.com/search?q=%23terraformonazure)** **Coding Challenges** for you 🚀.
 Every day of the week you will get a new challenge  and you'll have 24 hours to complete it.

-When you finish all challenges, you will your exclusive space-themed gift 🎁!
+When you finish all challenges, you will receive your exclusive space-themed gift 🎁!

 ![Space Badger](./assets/Badger-ToA.png)